krthornton/code-challenge/Engineer.Backend.Intern.md

 Below you will find a set of user stories assigned by your manager.

+Please clone this repository and add your code and questionaire responses to your repo.

 When you've completed your challenge, email eng_challenge_help@circadence.com.
 Include in your email:

 - your contact information